Floating-Island/TinyCompilerAssignment/TinyCompiler (Flex-Bison)/README.md

 This is the lex/Flex, Yacc/Bison version of the compiler.

+To run the compiler (Tiny):

+     make all
+     ./tiny fileToCompile.tny

+to run the compiled program in the interpreter (TM):

+     ./tm compiledFile.tm

 For making changes to the language, you should change the files:

      (Language modification)